nxdeveloper32/PatternUnderstanding/Assets/ReadMe.txt

 		} //Make a prefab and adjust the damage accordingly

-	use scriptable object when we have more than 100 or 1000 weapons
+	use scriptable object when we have more than 100 or 1000 weapons Type Pattern And Prototype Pattern

+Command Pattern (a way to tell other objects what to do) behaviorial design pattern

+Factory Pattern(all of our creation of objects in single place)(single place to get all the code change the factory settings)